Fawad Siddiqui: Acting & improvisation

 Siddiqui would later return to Miami and discover improvisational theater through the Laughing Gas Theater Company.
 Eventually, he would go on to study improv at Chicago's famous ImprovOlympic and Second City Theaters.
 He has also studied at Orlando's SAK Comedy Lab, and at New York's PIT and Magnet Theaters.

 Today, he splits his time between his native Miami, Florida, New York, Los Angeles and Pittsburgh, PA, working as an actor and in improv throughout the United States, including performances at the Gainesville Improv Festival and at the Del Close Marathon in New York.
 He is a regular team member with Laughing Gas Improv, Impromedy, Sick Puppies, The Front Yard Theater Collective, Wunderstudies: The Improvised Musical, The Cellar Dwellers, The Pittsburgh Improv Jam, the Steel City Improv Theater, and They Improv.

+He is currently a co-director and performer with The Front Yard Theater Collective which produces a monthly variety show at the historic Olympia Theater in Miami.

 In 2009, Siddiqui also taught workshops on Improvisational Acting at the National Academy of Performing Arts (NAPA) in Karachi, Pakistan.